learn-co-students/ruby-music-library-cli-v-000/README.md

  - This Q&A led by Avi Flombaum covers setting up a bin file, setting up a Gemfile and installing gems, and identifying objects and their responsibilties.
 There are general tips on requirements, gems, and design.

 [Debugging an Error in Music Library CLI](https://www.youtube.com/watch?v=J_BSGPW37AE)
-- This walkthruugh traces an error to its source in the code.
+- This walkthrough traces an error to its source in the code.
 In addition it covers how to change file permissions, and create an executable file to initialize a sandbox environment.

 [Lab Review](https://www.youtube.com/watch?v=iClea2crypU)